cmcervantes/cmcervantes.github.io/_pages/about.md

   - /about.html
 ---

-I am a senior data scientist and assistant section supervisor at the Johns Hopkins Applied Physics Laboratory, working at the intersection of information extraction (IE) and knowledge representation.
-My focus is in developing natural language processing (NLP) methods for understanding semantics: extracting knowledge from text and integrating those extractions with knowledge graphs (KGs).
+I am a senior data scientist and the Section Supervisor for an information extraction (IE) section at the Johns Hopkins University Applied Physics Laboratory, working at the intersection of artificial intelligence / machine learning (AI/ML) and knowledge representation.
+My current research interests include trustworthy AI, the intersection of NLP, LLMs, and knowledge graphs, and healthcare analytics.

-My research interests include entity extraction, relation and event extraction, relevance ranking, knowledge graph embedding and completion, ontology learning, grounding, scene understanding, co-reference resolution, and healthcare analytics (particularly related to pulmonary health).